U.S. Officials Believe Ex-FBI Agent Who Disappeared In Iran In 2007 Is Dead

 "The Iranian state-run Press TV reported that he was, quote, 'in the hands of Iranian security forces,' " Levinson said.
 "So we've been focused on that ever since."

-Iran's government never acknowledged holding the elder Levinson.
 The last images of Levinson taken by his unidentified captors were released in 2011.

 Late last year, amid tense relations with Tehran, the Trump administration offered $20 million, on top of the $5 million previously offered by the FBI, for information about Levinson.